 Microsoft KNOWS That Compute and Other IaaS Costs in Azure Are Too Damn High Compared to Running RDS On-Premises Or Via an MSP Partner

 Why am I asserting this?
-Let’s look at some of their actions right before and after the introduction of WVD:
+Let’s look at some of their actions right before and after the introduction of AVD:

 And leveraging Azure Files with FSLogix is not an instant cure either.
-You may have to step up to Azure Files Premium because, as many of you have learned by now, the entry level tier of just about any Azure IaaS component is STINGY on IOPS.
+You very likely will have to step up to Azure Files Premium OR Azure NetApp Files because, as many of you have learned by now, the entry level tier of just about any Azure IaaS component is STINGY on IOPS.
 See James Kindon’s great article for more details on this.
 You want healthy IOPS in Azure, that will rival on-premises virtualized hardware?
 You’re going to pay, and pay mightily, for that privilege.

-Their WVD cost calculator loves to default to 220 hours as the typical number of hours a user will work per given month (approximately 40 working hours per user a week) to “gild the lilly” in perceived cost savings.
-Unfortunately, as everybody knows, you can’t just beam user sessions between RDS or WVD hosts when you need to start powering down VMs to save money in Azure.
-You have to run scaling scripts (which my customers tell me are fraught with issues), place users in drain mode, wait until all user sessions drop off, and then shut down the VM.
+Their AVD cost calculator loves to default to 220 hours as the typical number of hours a user will work per given month (approximately 40 working hours per user a week) to “gild the lilly” in perceived cost savings.
+Unfortunately, as everybody knows, you can’t just beam user sessions between RDS or AVD hosts when you need to start powering down VMs to save money in Azure.
+You have to run scaling scripts (which my customers tell me are fraught with issues) or use the more recently created AVD Autoscale system, place users in drain mode, wait until all user sessions drop off, and then shut down the VM.
 That adds extra hours you are paying for, in excess of the 220.

 In RDS, licensing is fairly straightforward.
 You obtain licensing for the Windows Server operating system, using Microsoft’s rules for virtualization rights- depending on the number of processors and cores in the processors, and whether you purchase Enterprise or Standard.
 Next you purchase RDS CALs (Client Access Licenses) for each user OR device that will be making an RDP connection into the environment.
 If you love spending money, you can then pay Citrix or other vendors additional per-user costs on top of that.